Thyrotropin (TSH)-secreting pituitary adenomas

 Thyrotropin (TSH)-secreting pituitary adenomas are a rare cause of hyperthyroidism .
-They account for less than 1 percent of all functioning pituitary tumors [1,2], and much less than 1 percent of all cases of hyperthyroidism.
+They account for 0.5 to 3 percent of all functioning pituitary tumors , and much less than 1 percent of all cases of hyperthyroidism.
 Nevertheless, the diagnosis should be considered in all hyperthyroid patients, especially those with a diffuse goiter and no extrathyroidal manifestations of Graves' disease.

 This topic will review the clinical presentation, diagnosis, and treatment of TSH-secreting pituitary tumors.
 Other causes of hyperthyroidism are reviewed separately.
 (See "Disorders that cause hyperthyroidism" and "Diagnosis of hyperthyroidism".)

-TSH-secreting adenomas secrete biologically active thyrotropin (TSH) in a more or less autonomous fashion.
+Thyrotropin (TSH)-secreting adenomas secrete biologically active TSH in a more or less autonomous fashion.
 Thus, TSH secretion usually does not increase much in response to thyrotropin-releasing hormone (TRH) and does not decrease much in response to exogenous thyroid hormone administration.
 The biological activity of the TSH that is secreted varies considerably; as a result, serum immunoreactive TSH concentrations range from normal (albeit inappropriately high in the presence of hyperthyroidism) to markedly elevated (>500 mU/L) .

-Approximately 25 percent of the adenomas secrete one or more other pituitary hormones; about 15 percent secrete growth hormone, 10 percent secrete prolactin, and rare tumors secrete gonadotropins .
+Most TSH-secreting adenomas secrete only TSH.
+However, approximately 20 to 25 percent of the adenomas secrete one or more other pituitary hormones, predominantly growth hormone or prolactin .
 There have been no reported instances of cosecretion of corticotropin (ACTH) and TSH.